The Premature Prediction:

 Because what the Dementors really require is a *newborn* child, since one which has already formed attachments and taken the first steps toward normal human interactions would already be of no use to them, except as the source of a soul to devour.

 Moreover, they need this hypothetical child to be without any established ties of affection which might protect him.
 For their purposes, the child should be absolutely alone in the world.
 Since for him to have formed even the most basic form of an attachment would give him something else to cling to.
 A “patron” as it were.

-And it is also just about essential for their purposes for such a child to have fallen into Muggle hands.
+And it practically goes wthout saying that it is also just about essential for the Dementors’ purposes for such a child to have fallen into Muggle hands.
 Otherwise their interference would be noted.
 Muggles, however, cannot see Dementors, are powerless against them, and cannot interfere.

 Such a hypothesis might be developed into a rather interesting reason for why Salazar Slytherin mistrusted Muggle-borns, but we will not follow that particular siren’s song here.
 I’ll leave that one for the fanfic writers.